cardano-foundation/cardano-deposit-wallet/README.md

-# cardano-deposit-wallet
+# Cardano deposit Wallet
-A full node wallet targeting businesses in need to track their ADA deposits
+A full node wallet targeting businesses in need to track their ADA deposits.

+This is a WIP repository DO NOT USE in production.